surullabs/lint/README.md

 The `github.com/surullabs/lint/testutil` package contains utilities for testing custom linters.

+You can also take a look at [this CL](https://github.com/surullabs/lint/commit/5e6be15e3b9964e8465655abb9759defd1c46af9) which adds `varcheck` for an example of how to add a linter.
 ### License

 Lint is available under the Apache License.
 See the LICENSE file for details.